Lifestyle and budget:

 Isn’t food better?

 - Food is better, most of the time.
-At Bespoke Clinic, diet is the foundation of every treatment protocol.
-What recommendations are made depend each unique case.
+Diet is the foundation of healthy living.
 Research is beginning to show that reductionist thinking, assuming that isolating a nutrient or compound makes it more effective, can be problematic.
 Our foods contain a balance of nutrients and antioxidants that are already naturally pared in ratios to one another and that have a delicate interplay as they are used in our bodies.

 - However, there are situations where supplementing can be incredibly necessary; patients who are very ill, treatment of serious conditions, patients who have difficulty sticking to diet recommendations, aren’t able to make the changes necessary to have a healthier food intake to maximize crucial nutrients or are obstructed from changing their diet for other reasons.

 You have advisers for your books, your car, your pets, your work out and your legal issues.
 Why not have one for your health, prevention and lifestyle?